Building at 218 High Street

-Building at 218 High Street is a historic store and dwelling located in Seaford, Sussex County, Delaware.
+Building at 218 High Street is a historic store and dwelling located in Seaford, Sussex County, Delaware, United States.
 It was built about 1885, and is a two-story, two bay structure with a gable roof.
 It features a multipaned showcase window on the front facade.
 It was built as a residence and was converted to commercial use about 1910.

 It was added to the National Register of Historic Places in 1987.